Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 City of Merida

-This itinerary will start in Merida, the capital city of Yucatán.
-It's a big city with many cultural and architectural gems.
-Ideal way to feel the atmosphere of the city is to stroll through the streets, and just enjoy the wonderful squares, cathedrals and colorful houses.
-And if you also can't survive your day without a good cup of coffee, you'll love Merida's cozy cafés.
+Merida is a big, vibrant city with many cultural and architectural gems.
+The ideal way to feel the atmosphere of the city is to stroll through the streets, and just enjoy the wonderful squares, cathedrals, and colorful houses.
+And if, like me, you can't survive your day without a good cup of coffee, you'll love Merida's cozy cafés.

 Plaza Grande in Merida, Mexico